Abu Dhabi (United Arab Emirates) Flag Abu Dhabi (United Arab Emirates)

 • avoid all rallies and protests

-• monitor the media for news of possible action
+• monitor the media for news of possible demonstrations or protests

 • be prepared to change your travel plans